raku-community-modules/Testo/README.md

 # DESCRIPTION

-Testo is the New and Improved version of `Test.pm6` that you can use *instead* of `Test.pm6` to test all of your code and generate output in [TAP](https://testanything.org/tap-specification.html), JSON, or any other custom format!
+Testo is the New and Improved version of `Test` that you can use *instead* of `Test` to test all of your code and generate output in [TAP](https://testanything.org/tap-specification.html), JSON, or any other custom format!